 We believe in a very dynamic fit between rider and bike.
 One size does not fit all and we are here to help you get the most comfort and performance out of your bike.
 Whether it is a Road, Mountain, Triathlon, Time Trial or anything else.
 We will make you more comfortable and increase your performance.

-We even offer a 30 day guarantee.
+We offer a 30 day guarantee.
 If we don't fit you correctly and we cant fix the problem we will give you your money back!
-How's that for confidence in our fit program?

 Do you want to prevent